woruo27/CCPC_gd2024_pre/day1/D/statement/en.md

 - The ninth query is making a call from the Graduate School of Information Science and Technology, Osaka University to the Graduate School of Frontier Biosciences which is also located in the Suita campus.
 Since $d_{20}=\varepsilon$, dialing using the internal telephone line of the Suita campus requires no prefix, which means dialing the corresponding $4$ digit number is sufficient.

 - The tenth query is a call to the Department of Information and Computer Science of Osaka University, made by the Graduate School of Information Science and Technology.
-Since the undergraduate department is located in Toyonaka campus instead of Suita campus, the secondary area code to which the Toyonaka campus belongs, $c_{23}=$ `6850`, is necessary when calling (or actually you may use the prefix of the internal telephone line to Toyonaka campus, which is `172`, ).
+Since the undergraduate department is located in Toyonaka campus instead of Suita campus, the secondary area code to which the Toyonaka campus belongs, $c_{23}=$ `6850`, is necessary when calling (or actually you may use the prefix of the internal telephone line to Toyonaka campus, which is `172`, but not available in this problem).

 {{ s('sample', 2) }}